f-droid/fdroid-website/_pages/docs.md

 ### Developers

 * [FAQ App Developers](FAQ_-_App_Developers) Frequently Asked Questions about F-Droid
-* [The Manual](../manual/) Essential reading for contributors and those setting up their own repository.
 * [How to Help](How_to_Help) Different ways users can contribute to the F-Droid project.
 * [Submitting to F-Droid: Quick Start Guide](Submitting_to_F-Droid_Quick_Start_Guide) Add an app to f-droid.org
 * [Build Metadata Reference](Build_Metadata_Reference) All about the build "recipes"